georgelviv/xoJS/README.md

 # xoJs
 -----
 xoJs - simple tic tac toe game for browser.
+Used libraries and frameworks: angularjs, expressjs, socket.io, gulp, snapsvg.
+You can play pass by pass, or online.

 To install game you should :